2015 Women's Ice Hockey World Championships

-The 2015 Women's Ice Hockey World Championships were the 17th such series of tournaments organised by the International Ice Hockey Federation.
+The 2015 Women's Ice Hockey World Championships were the 18th such series of tournaments organized by the International Ice Hockey Federation.
 These championships also served as qualifications for the 2016 competition.

 Championship (Top Division)

-The Top Division tournament was contested between eight teams from 28 March to 4 April 2015 in Malmö, Sweden.
+The Top Division tournament was played in Malmö, Sweden, from 28 March to 4 April 2015.

 Division I

 Division I Group A

 The Division I Group A tournament was played in Rouen, France, from 12 to 18 April 2015.

 Division I Group B

 The Division I Group B tournament was played in Beijing, China, from 6 to 12 April 2015.

 Division II

 Division II Group A

 The Division II Group A tournament was played in Dumfries, Great Britain, from 30 March to 5 April 2015.

 Division II Group B

 The Division II Group B tournament was played in Jaca, Spain, from 7 to 13 March 2015.

 Division II Group B Qualification

 The Division II Group B Qualification tournament was played in Hong Kong, from 18 to 21 February 2015.